Kurt Bergström

 Kurt J. Bergström (23 July 1891 – 20 November 1955) was a Swedish sailor who competed in the 1912 Summer Olympics.
 He was a crew member of the Swedish boat Erna Signe, which won the silver medal in the 12 metre class at the 1912 Olympics.
 His brother Dick Bergström was also a crew member.

 Kurt was an MD and worked as a physician in Jönköping, Sweden.

 Family

 He was married to Inga Märta Eleonora Bergström, born Andersson.
-Inga and Kurt had three daughters: Marianne 1933, Marguerite 1936 and Inga-Brita 1937.
-All his daughters eventually got married and had children but Kurt died before these events and therefore he never met his grandchildren.
+Inga and Kurt had three daughters: Marianne (1933), Marguerite (1936), and Inga-Brita (1937).
+All his daughters eventually married and had children, but Kurt died before these events, and therefore, he never met his grandchildren.

 Death

-On the morning of 20 November 1955, Kurt felt ill and went to see his face in the mirror in his own bed room.
-There he a diagnosed himself with a cerebral haemorrhage as half his face was paralyzed.
+On the morning of 20 November 1955, Kurt felt ill and went to see his face in the mirror in his own bedroom.
+There, he diagnosed himself with a cerebral haemorrhage as half his face was paralyzed.
 He died peacefully in hospital later that day.